Brown recluse spider bites in children and adults

 What do we know about the brown recluse spider and when does it bite?

-This spider is also nicknamed “violin spider” because the mature Loxosceles reclusa, which is about 2-3cm in size, has markings on its back resembling the shape of a violin.
+This spider is also nicknamed the “violin spider” because the mature Loxosceles reclusa, which is about 2-3 cm in size, has markings on its back resembling the shape of a violin.

-This spider tends to be more active during the end of spring and the beginning of the summer season, especially during the night, when it is able to hide in clothes and sheets (typically ones stored in the bottom of closets).
+This spider tends to be more active at the end of spring and the beginning of the summer season, especially at night, when it can hide in clothes and sheets (typically those stored at the bottom of closets).

 Do these bites hurt?
-Where in the body do they occur?
+Where on the body do they occur?

 Usually, one does not feel the initial bite at all.

-Most of the bites occur in the upper parts of the arms (see the first image), the chest or the inner parts of the thighs.
+Most of the bites occur in the upper parts of the arms (see the first image), the chest, or the inner parts of the thigh.

-What can the brown recluse spider bite lead to?
+What can a brown recluse spider bite lead to?

-Local (skin) reactions to brown recluse spider bite
+Local (skin) reactions to a brown recluse spider bite

 The skin reaction to a brown recluse spider bite includes a red rash surrounding the initial bite area that can spread.
-In about half the cases a black discolouration will also appear, and this indicates necrosis of the area.
-Many times, this is our sign that bite was caused by this spider.
+In about half of the cases, a black discoloration will also appear, indicating necrosis of the area.
+Many times, this is our sign that the bite was caused by this spider.

 Blistering, warmth, and a burning sensation may follow.
-The rash typically spreads and redness worsens within a few days, as seen in the second image.
+The rash typically spreads, and the redness worsens within a few days, as seen in the second image.

 This refers to any symptoms that the body may experience other than the skin reaction.
-It can include fever, shivers, vomiting, joint pain, hemolysis of red blood cells, kidney involvement and other complications.
+It can include fever, chills, vomiting, joint pain, hemolysis of red blood cells, kidney involvement, and other complications.

 These potential systemic reactions are the reason why it is important to monitor symptoms such as a change in the person’s urine colour (to a darker colour) and to consult with a physician if such changes occur.

-Allergic reactions may include a rash, including urticaria or angioedema (swelling of the hands and feet) and more.
+Allergic reactions may consist of a rash, such as urticaria or angioedema (swelling of the hands and feet) and more.

-Turns out the spider’s venom contains several toxins that cause these severe reactions described above.
-Secondary infections may occur at the site of the bite but these are not very common.
+It turns out the spider’s venom contains several toxins that cause these severe reactions described above.
+Secondary infections may occur at the site of the bite, but these are not very common.

 How can you determine whether a wound/bite was caused by a brown recluse spider?